 Black pepper to taste

-Cook spinach after washing, putting it in a pot with lid and no extra water.
-It will wilt and reduce radically in volume.
-When tender, run under cold water and squeeze as dry as possible.
-If possible, wring it out in a clean cloth, getting every drop of water out.
-Chop it.
+Cook spinach or lambs quarters after washing, putting the leaves in a pot with lid and no extra water, over high heat.
+They will wilt and reduce radically in volume.
+Turn a couple of times with tongs to redistribute the leaves as the lower ones collapse.
+When tender, transfer to a colander and run under cold water.
+Squeeze handfuls, till as dry as possible.
+It helps to wring them out inside a clean cloth, getting every drop of water out.
+Chop the leaves finely.

-Scoop into rough balls using two teaspoons.
-Rest the balls on a flour-dusted board, making them in batches of 8 or so.
-Roll softly between your palms or on the board into logs about an inch and a half long and half an inch wide.
-I dent each log gently along its length with a finger.
-Put each finished log onto a plate, also dusted lightly with flour.
+Remove the mixture from the fridge and scoop into rough balls using two spoons, one to dip, the other to scrape off.
+Deposit each balls onto a flour-dusted board.
+Roll each ball gently between your palms or on the board, into oblongs about an inch and a half long and half an inch wide.
+I dent each one gently along its length with a finger.
+Put each finished piece onto a plate, also dusted lightly with flour.
 Once you have used all your mixture, cover and refrigerate for 10 minutes or more.

 Make the quick sauce while the gnudi are cooking.